chelsearbann/Exploring-AI-ML-With-Literary-Connections/README.md

 ## Intro

 For this project, AI was used to create tags for book reviews based on the sentiments in the review.
-Based on the sentiment of the book reviews they were matched with an image and placed in a 3D map using an open-source visualization toolkit.
-The primary dataset will focus on real reviews of "To Kill A Mockingbird" (TKAM) by Harper Lee, sourced from Goodreads.
+Based on the sentiment-tag, the reviews would be matched with an image and placed in a 3D map using an open-source visualization toolkit.
+The primary dataset contained real reviews of "To Kill A Mockingbird" (TKAM) by Harper Lee, sourced from Goodreads (https://www.goodreads.com/).
 This targeted selection allows for concentrated analysis of reader feedback and thematic connections within the text.
+Later, the project can expand to include other datasets.
 It is important to note that due to the scope/timeframe of the class, the project was not completed.

 ## Problem Statement:

 To train AI to match photos with reactions to literature and place these matches in digital space.
 The inputs are images and book comments, and the output are spatial correlations on a map.

+**Goals:**
-**Goals:** To understand connections in human experience, build a local LLM, create art through interactive digital visualization.
+- To understand connections in human experience
+- To build a local LLM
+- To create art through interactive digital visualization

 ## Key Themes: